Liz Wilkinson - Humanist Wedding Celebrant Minister.

 Most of us want to mark important events in our lives such as births, marriages and partnerships.
 For those of us with no religious belief it's important that we can mark these occasions with honesty, warmth and affection, using words and music that are personal and appropriate to the lives of the people involved.

 Your Wedding Ceremony in Spain / Vow Renewal Ceremony in Spain / Commitment Ceremony in Spain will reflect how you feel about each other, how people see you, with your characters and personalities shining through.
 You might want to express your vows to each other in your own words.
 You might want to be formal, or thoroughly informal.
 You might want the special part of the ceremony to be shared by many friends and family or a select few.
-I will guide you through choosing your Wedding Vows, Wedding Rituals and Wedding Readings.
+I’m an experienced wedding celebrant on the costa del sol and throughout Spain and I will guide you through choosing your Wedding Vows, Wedding Rituals and Wedding Readings.
 I can offer advice on music and locations if required.

 You can hold your Wedding Blessing Ceremony in Spain in a place which appeals to you.
 With a Civil Ceremony in Spain you have to have the Wedding Ceremony in a licensed building but with a Wedding Blessing Ceremony in Spain you have no such boundaries.
 Imagine your Wedding Ceremony in Spain: on a boat, in an Olive grove, on a beach, in a restaurant, in a Villa.
 Your Wedding Ceremony in Spain really will be the most special day of your lives.